 - A different project

 - Whether the time is billable or not

-When managing a Work type the options available are:
+When managing Work the options available are:

-Pay Rate Modifier & Bill Rate Modifier - If the standard pay or bill rate for time recorded against this work type should be modified, set the modifier here.
+Pay Rate Modifier & Bill Rate Modifier - If the standard pay or bill rate for time recorded against this work should be modified, set the modifier here.

 Modifiers can be set to:

 Multiply Rate - Multiply the placement rate by the figure set, e.g. X 1.5 if the time should be paid and/or billed at time and a half.